 Restitution can be ordered in various ways in Canada:

 - As a stand-alone order, given the additional sentence according to s.738 of the Criminal Code;

 - As a condition of probation (s.732.1, 3.1a); or

 - As a conditional sentence (s.724.3, 2).

-For more information about restitution, see Learn about your rights.
+For more information about restitution, see Learn about your rights and our infographic.

 Important note: OFOVC is not responsible for managing these provincial financial programs, all of which are subject to change at any time.
 Some provincial/territorial programs only accept applications for financial assistance within specific time frames from the date of the crime.

 Some provinces have established criminal injuries compensation or financial assistance programs for victims of crime.